SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 <h2> Personal Portfolio Website ⚡</h2>

-A dynamic and responsive portfolio website with admin panel.
+A portfolio website with admin panel.
 The backend is built with **ASP.NET Core Web API**, the frontend with **Vue JS**, and the database with **PostgreSQL**.

-This is a learning project and it showcases the implementation of several software development practices such as clean architecture, design patterns and test-driven development.
+This is a __learning project__ and it showcases the implementation of several software development practices such as clean architecture, design patterns and test-driven development.

 In a real-world scenario, these practices should be chosen based on the specific requirements of each project.